-When the Forbidden City is mentioned your mind automatically brings you to China, and its mysterious and long history.
+When the Forbidden City is mentioned your mind automatically brings you to China, cable tv from brighthouse, and its mysterious and long history.
 The Forbidden City is of course the English translation.
 The Chinese meaning is Purple Forbidden City.
 It is located in the historic center of Beijing.
 The Forbidden City was the seat of Chinese emperors for almost 500 years, from 1420 to 1912.
-In total, DIRECTV, 24 emperors rules from this impressive palace complex.
+In total, 24 emperors rules from this impressive palace complex.
 It took 15 years and over one million workers to construct the Forbidden City.
 The main materials for this project the wood, whole logs of precious Phoebe zhennan, came from the jungles of south-western part and the marble from quarries around Beijing.
 Also, special bricks were baked in the sun in Suzhou to give it a look of being paved with gold.
 There are two main sections, the outer court and inner court.
 The Forbidden City is a rectangle, 2,470 ft east to west, and 3,153 ft north and south, for a total of 178 acres.
 The walls are 26 ft high with a 171 ft moat that is 6 ft deep.
 The Forbidden City has been and will continue to be a place of fascination and wonder.

 Step back through the fascinating mists of time at the Potala Palace, nestled in the mountainous Tibetan region of China.
 While in modern times, the palace is a museum, in 1645, it was constructed by the Fifth Dalai Lama as a government seat.
 Until the 1959 Tibetan uprising, Potala Palace was the primary residence of the Dalai Lama.
 Potala Palace was built on the site of a fortress erected in 637 by the founder of the Tibetan Empire.